qzl408011458/MultiHot-Embedding-A-Multiple-Activation-Embedding-Model-for-Numerical-Features-in-Deep-Learning/README.md

 and ResNet. "-d" is for the selected dataset.
 Please see run.py for more details about the available args.

-The folder "configs" include the model configurations saved in the subfolders named by datasets.
-The most essential hyperparameters are inv, bins, emb_size, t in code as the same as $h, K, m, \tau$ in paper.

 The default path of saved training results is the subfolder also named by dataset in "output".

-Before training models, we provide the site for downloading the datasets to the folder "data" that should be created in the project root.